 You Must Obtain Another eVisa if:

-• You change your travel and the dates are not covered by the eVisa
+You changed your travel, and the dates are not covered by the eVisa

-• If you overstay your visa, you might be asked to pay fines, deported, or banned future travel to Turkey for a specific period of time.
+If you overstay your visa, you may be asked to pay fines, deported, or banned from traveling to Turkey for a specific period in the future.
 You must leave the country to reapply.